 The bullet camera requires a simple wall mount and is much easier to install than a dome camera.
 The easy installation ensures the camera lasts a while because the process is difficult to do wrong.
 Some people forget to tighten the glass on the dome cameras which results in moisture getting inside, something that is not an issue with bullet cameras.

 Dome Camera vs. Bullet Camera: The Differences and How to Choose

 While bullet cameras are known for a longer range, dome cameras have the ability to offer a wider view angle.
 The disadvantage of bullet cameras mainly relates to vandalism.
-Unlike dome cameras that have a protective cover for the camera inside, bullet cameras can be easily altered to be pointing another direction, thus recording a different area than where a crime may be occurring.
-It ultimately comes down to a user’s need of the security camera.
-Both cameras will operate well in any location, however the bullet camera will work better for a long range video while the dome camera will work better for shorter distances but a wide angle.
+Unlike dome cameras that have a protective cover for the camera inside, bullet cameras can be easily altered to be pointing in another direction, thus recording a different area than where a crime may be occurring.
+It ultimately comes down to a user’s need for a security camera.
+Both cameras will operate well in any location, however, the bullet camera will work better for a long-range video while the dome camera will work better for shorter distances but a wide-angle.